UniversalScientificTechnologies/LABDOS01/README.md

-# SPACEDOS03
+# LABDOS01 - Experimental silicon based ionising radiation spectrometer

-SPACEDOS03A is an open-source spectrometer-dosimeter based on silicone PIN diode and is intended for scientific and research purposes.
-Power and communication is secured (optionally) by USB port.
-The device can be used statically (located in a specific place) or in mobile applications (such as cars).
-The spectrometer is housed in a 3D printed box that secures mechanical resistance.
+LABDOS01 is an open-source spectrometer-dosimeter based on silicone PIN diode and is intended for scientific and research purposes.
+Power and communication is secured by USB-C port or JST-GH connector.
+The device can be used statically (located in a specific place e.g. laboratory or base) or in mobile applications (such as cars or UAV).
+The spectrometer is housed in a 3D printed box that mechanical resistance and allows future development of user enclosures and integrations.

-The aim of SPACEDOS03 is to make the accesible, high quality, reliable and simple measuring device - radiation energy spectrometer for sientific comunity.
+The aim of LABDOS01 is to make the open-source, accesible, high quality, reliable and simple measuring device - radiation energy spectrometer for sientific comunity.

-SPACEDOS03A is not able to function on its own.
-It requires a computer to log/visualize the measured data.
-At least some powering unit.
-The device is not intended for outdoor use (not waterproof).
-For these needs, look at [GEODOS01](https://github.com/UniversalScientificTechnologies/GEODOS01).
+LABDOS01 to function on its own.
+It requires a computer to visualize recorded measured data.
+At least it requires an external powering unit.
+The device is not intended for outdoor use (is not waterproof).
+Intead of that it is intended to be used as experimentel device with the exactly the same internals as its application specific variants like:

+ * [GEODOS01](https://github.com/UniversalScientificTechnologies/GEODOS01) - Outdoor and stand-alone onizing radiation detector
+ * [AIRDOS02](https://github.com/UniversalScientificTechnologies/AIRDOS02) - Airborne cosmic radiation dosimeter with GPS
+ * [SPACEDOS02](https://github.com/UniversalScientificTechnologies/SPACEDOS02) - PIN diode dosimeter for manned spacecraft
+ * [SPACEDOS01](https://github.com/UniversalScientificTechnologies/SPACEDOS01) - cubesat cosmic radiation dosimeter and spectrometer

 ## Parameters

  * Silicon PIN diode detector with 12.5 mm³ detection volume
- * Number of energy channels 250
+ * Number of energy channels 250, but configurable by firmware in range
  * Deposited energy range from 200 keV to 12 MeV
- * Energy measurement resolution < 50 keV/channel
+ * Energy measurement resolution up  to 50 keV/channel but exact value depends on firmware and analog front-end setup.
  * Power supply 5V (trought USB port)
- * Integration time 15 s
+ * Integration time depends on firmware setup
- * Interface - USB 2.0, USB-B connector
+ * Interface - USB 2.0, USB-C connector
  * Dimensions -
  * Weight -

 The device is designed as open-source hardware and software and is released under the GPLv3 license.
-The device is originlly developed and maintained by [UST (Universal Scientific Technologies)](www.ust.cz) company, which sells it commercially and offers technical support.
+The device is originaly developed and maintained by [UST (Universal Scientific Technologies s.r.o.)](www.ust.cz) company, which sells it commercially and offers technical support.

-If you need a fully automatic device (with internal logging, backup power supply, ..) or device designed for outdoor use without the possibility of connecting power and network you can look at [GEODOS01](https://github.com/UniversalScientificTechnologies/GEODOS01) or contact us by email [support@ust.cz](mailto:support@ust.cz).
-We can agree on the development of equipment according to your requirements.

-## Connection
+## PC Connection

-Connecting the device is very simple.
-Simply connect the device to your computers USB-2.0 port using a USB A-B cable.
+Simply connect the device to your computer USB port using a USB A-C cable.
 The device should appear as a virtual serial line on your computer.
 On a Linux computer, the device should connect itself.
-For computers with windows, you will need to install a driver for [FTDI USB]() converter.
+For computers with windows, you will need to install a driver for [FTDI USB](https://ftdichip.com/drivers/) converter.

 ## Output protocol
 The data output format is defined in the following table.